vmware/vic-product/docs/user_doc/vic_users/create_network.md

 - Public networks
 - Client networks
 - Management networks
+- Container networks
+- Proxy servers

+You can dissociate a network from a container by deleting it.

 For more information about the networks, see [Virtual Container Host Networks](../vic_vsphere_admin/vch_networking.md)